paulwaite87/worldmap/README.md

 At any given instant either a `ShipStaticData` or `PositionReport` message might come in.
 If it's a `PositionReport` the message is fairly specific to position, heading, speed etc. and contains no details about the ship itself.
-The `harvester` will look for an existing `ships` record in our database with the same `mmsi` identifier, and if found add the new position info.
+The `shipping_collector` will look for an existing `ships` record in our database with the same `mmsi` identifier, and if found add the new position info.
 It also logs the position in the tracking table `ship_position` so we can display vessel tracks.
 If it doesn't find an existing `ships` record it creates a `shadow` record with scant data about the ship, basically just the name and the `mmsi` identifier.
 At some point we would hope to back-fill that data when a `ShipStaticData` is acquired for it.